Growmies/interpolator/README.md

 You can start of (year|month|quarter|week|isoWeek|day|hour|minute|second)
 You can now pass multiple date prompts together, like in example 'g'
 If no format is given, it will default to YYYY-MM-DD
+With really bad input, an Error will be thrown, otherwise garbage in - garbage out